oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

     StatementList[~Yield, ~Await, ~Return]
 ```

-means top level yield, await and return are not allow in scripts, but
+means top-level yield, await and return are not allowed in scripts, but

 ```markdup
 ModuleItem :